Nieuw-Amsterdam, Netherlands

 Nieuw-Amsterdam (/nl/) is a village in the northeast Netherlands, in the Dutch province of Drenthe.
 It borders the village of Veenoord, the twin village of Nieuw-Amsterdam.
 Since 1998 Nieuw-Amsterdam and Veenoord are part of the municipality of Emmen.

 History

 In 1850, a group of investors from Amsterdam bought a tract of peatland and named it after their own city: Amsterdamscheveld ("field of Amsterdam").
-A settlement, that was built near these lands several years later, was called Nieuw-Amsterdam.
+A settlement that was built near these lands several years later was called Nieuw-Amsterdam.

 The settlement developed itself quickly because of the peat trade.
-Drenthe therefore acquired the nickname Drents California.
-The only difference was that there was no gold in the ground, but peat.
+Drenthe therefore acquired the nickname Drents California, which likened the peat to gold.
 Important for the development of the village was that it is situated along the canal called the Verlengde Hoogeveensevaart.